 The general partner of NCR Holdco is Blackstone NCR Holdco GP L.L.C.
 The managing member of Blackstone NCR Holdco GP L.L.C. is Blackstone Management Associates VI L.L.C.
-The sole member of Blackstone Management Associates VI L.L.C. is BMA VI L.L.C.
-The general partner of BCP VI is BCP VI Side-by-Side GP L.L.C.
+The sole member of BCP VI is BCP VI Side-by-Side GP L.L.C.
 The general partner of each of BTO NCR and BTO ESC is BTO Holdings Manager L.L.C.
-The sole member of BTO Holdings Manager L.L.C. is Blackstone Tactical Opportunities Associates L.L.C. is BTOA L.L.C.
-The sole member of BCP VI Side-by-Side GP L.L.C., and the managing member of BTOA L.L.C. and BMA VI L.L.C., is Blackstone Holdings III L.P.
-The general partner of Blackstone Holdings III GP L.P.
-The general partner of Blackstone Holdings III GP L.P.
-The general partner of Blackstone Holdings III GP Management L.L.C. is The Blackstone Group L.P.
-The general partner of The Blackstone Group L.P. is Blackstone Group Management L.L.C.
-Blackstone Group Management L.L.C. is wholly owned by Blackstone Group Managing directors and controlled by its founder, Stephen A. Schwarzman.
-Each of such Blackstone Holdings (other than each of the Partnerships to the extent of their direct holdings) and Mr. Schwarzman may be deemed to beneficially own the shares beneficially owned by the Partnerships directly or indirectly controlled by it or him, but each disclaims beneficial ownership of such shares.
+The managing member of BTO Holdings Manager L.L.C. is Blackstone Tactical Opportunities Associates L.L.C.
+The member of BCP VI Side-by-Side GP L.L.C., and the managing member of BTO A L.L.C.
+The sole member of BCP VI Side-by-Side GP L.L.C., and the managing member of BTO A L.L.C.
+The sole member of BCP VI Side-by-Side GP L.L.C., and the managing member of BTO A L.L.C.
+The sole member of BCP VI Side-by-Side GP L.L.C., and the managing member of BTO A L.L.C.
+The sole member of BCP VI Side-by-Side GP L.L.C., and the managing member of BTO A L.L.C.
+The sole member of BCP VI Side-by-Side GP L.L.C., and the managing member of BTO A L.L.C.
+The sole member of BCP VI Side-by-Side GP L.L.C., and the managing member of BTO A L.L.C.
+The sole member of BLC Side-by-Side GP L.L.C. is the general partner of BLC Side Side SIII L.P.
+The general partner of BLC Side Side SIII GP Management L.L.C.
+The sole member of BLC Side Side SIII GP Management L.L.C.
+Is The BLackstone Group L.P.
+The general partner of The BLackstone Group L.P. is BLackstone Group Management L.L.C.
+BLackstone Group Management L.L.C.
+Is the BLackstone's senior managing directors and controlled by its founder, Stephen A. Schwarzman.
+Each of such BLackstone entities (other than each of the Partnerships to the extent of their direct holdings) and Mr. Schwarzman may be deemed to beneficially own the shares beneficially owned by the Partnerships directly or indirectly controlled by it or him, but each disclaims beneficial ownership of such shares.

-As of the Record Date, the Partnerships held of record 491,666 shares of Series A Convertible Preferred Stock, which were convertible into 16,388,702 shares of common stock
+As of the Record Date, the Partnerships held of record 491,666 shares of Series A Convertible Preferred Stock, which were convertible into 16,388,702 shares of common stock.